Most of the resources on this research guide are library-related materials, therefore you be prompted to log in with your Atlas username and password.

 The suggested resources on this guide can be used to:

 Here are a couple more criticism examples

 Explore the library's database collection and see other databases that may be useful for your topic.

 You will see a list of subject categories that you can expand.
 Within each category is a list of databases with content in that subject area.

-Gale Virtual Reference Library can give you a basic definition of a particular literary theory, such as Realism, more information on particular literary themes, and overviews of particular works.
+Gale e-Books can give you a basic definition of a particular literary theory, such as Realism, more information on particular literary themes, and overviews of particular works.

 To find books and ebooks use the library catalog.
-Limit to books or ebooks.
-For print books also limit to West.
+Under Material Type, select Books.

 Remember that although many of the library databases provide MLA citations for electronic sources, it is your responsibility as a student to ensure that all of your citations are correct.